zerodha/nithinkamath.me/content/_index.md

 type: "page"
 ---

-I am Nithin, and I founded [Zerodha](https://zerodha.com).
+I am Aakash and I founded [Zerodha](https://zerodha.com).
 This is my personal homepage.

 I **love** trading (although not actively anymore) and capital markets.
 At Zerodha, we focus on building the best tools and services for traders and investors in India.
 Alongside Zerodha, I also help startups through our [Rainmatter fintech](https://rainmatter.com) fund and more recently, have setup the [Rainmatter Foundation](https://rainmatter.org) to give back to the society, the success we have had at Zerodha.